 You must also notify APHA, within one month, if you stop keeping cattle.Back to top

-Why & how do cattle need to be identified?
+Why and how do cattle need to be identified?

 Cattle need to be identified for traceability, in order to: